 On April 1, 2023, the Company adopted the Current Expected Credit Losses (CECL) accounting standard under Topic 326 of the FASB Accounting Standards Codification.
-CECL requires estimated credit losses to be determined based on forward-looking methodology which incorporates the entire life of the asset, as compared to an incurred loss model, which was in effect for periods prior to 2024.
-CECL also requires that customer accounts be pooled based on similar risk characteristics such as geographic location or delinquency status.
-Accordingly, allowance for credit loss disclosures for 2024 are not necessarily comparable to prior periods.
+CECL requires estimated credit losses to be determined based on forward-looking methodology which incorporates the entire life of the asset.
 The Company records an allowance for credit losses based on historical experience, adjusted for current and reasonable and supportable forecasts of economic conditions and other pertinent factors affecting the Company's customers such as when it becomes aware of a specific customer's inability or unwillingness to meet its financial obligations.
 The Company estimates expected credit losses separately for domestic and foreign customers.